LLM/Agent-as-Data-Analyst: A Survey: for Structured Data Analysis

-\underline{(2) Fine-Tuned LLM Body:} Based on designed encoder or decoder modules, some methods fine-tune \llm body on time-series tasks to adapt to the modalities of time series data, which further improves the \llms' ability to understand and analyze complex time series.
-CALF~\cite{liu2025calf} focuses on three aspects: embedding tokens, hidden features and prediction results.
-Accordingly, it applies the cross-modal match module that derives aligned text tokens queried by time tokens, the feature regularization loss between the textual and temporal hidden feature, and the output consistency loss between textual and temporal prediction.
-They reduce the distribution discrepancy in the corresponding aspect during the training process.
+\underline{(2) LLM Fine-Tuning:} Some methods fine-tune LLMs with encoder or decoder modules on time-series tasks, enhancing their understanding and analysis of complex time series.
+CALF~\cite{liu2025calf} targets embeddings, hidden features, and predictions, applying cross-modal token alignment to derive aligned text tokens queried by time tokens, feature regularization loss between the textual and temporal hidden feature and output consistency loss between textual and temporal prediction to reduce distribution discrepancies during training.
 S2IP-LLM~\cite{pan2024sipllm}, on the other hand, decomposes time series by seasonal-trend to explicitly encode each component.
 Tokens of components and relevant prompts are concatenated as input, while the component predictions are combined as the overall prediction.
-LLM4TS~\cite{chang2025llm4ts} proposes a two-stage fine-tuning strategy: The time series alignment stage aligns \llms with time series data, while the forecasting fine-tuning stage fine-tunes \llms on downstream forecasting tasks.
-In addition, a two-layer aggregation method integrates data of different time scales by pooling the sum of their embeddings, enhancing \llms’ ability to understand temporal information with specific time scale.
-Apart from prediction tasks, LLMFew~\cite{chen2025large} studies \llms for multivariate time series classification.
-It introduces a patch-wise temporal convolution encoder (PTCEnc) with stacked causal convolution blocks for the alignment of time series representations and \llm's input.
-And LoRA is used to fine-tune \llms to improve their feature representation learning.
+LLM4TS~\cite{chang2025llm4ts} uses a two-stage fine-tuning which aligns LLMs with time series data, then fine-tuning on forecasting tasks.
+A two-layer aggregation pools the sum of embeddings across time scales to improving temporal understanding ability.
+Apart from prediction tasks, LLMFew~\cite{chen2025large} addresses multivariate time series classification, using a patch-wise temporal convolution encoder (PTCEnc) to align time series with LLM input, and fine-tunes LLMs via LoRA to enhance feature representation.